openvinotoolkit/model_server/docs/contributing.md

 </br>
 Example:

-- exceptions thrown during accesing local files
+- exceptions thrown during accessing local files
 - errors during models updates (failed to load/reload model)
 </br>

 #### `WARN`
-Log at this level informations about conditions that may lead to an error or behavior unwanted or unexpected by the user.
+Log at this level information about conditions that may lead to an error or behavior unwanted or unexpected by the user.
 </br>
 Example: